abarriosr/content-hub-farm/README.md

   - **NOTE:**

-    For the moment (Until I fix the ENTRYPOINT ;-) execute the following command after creating and running the container (from inside the container) to install the site:
+    For the moment (Until I fix the ENTRYPOINT ;-) execute the following command after creating and running the farm to install the site:

-            $docker-entrypoint.sh
+            $./bin/chf <container> exec docker-entrypoint.sh

+- Visit your new sites

+            $./bin/chf <container> url       ; Opens the site URL in a browser.
+            $./bin/chf <container> sh        ; Opens a terminal to the container.

 ## Adding more publishers/subscribers: